MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: MonoKAN

 To achieve this, consider a KAN with $ n_0 = n $ inputs, expected to be increasingly (decreasingly) partially monotonic with respect to the $ r^{th} $ input, where $ 1 \leq r \leq n $.
 Consequently, to obtain an increasingly (decreasingly) partially monotonic KAN with respect to the $ r^{th} $ input, it is sufficient to ensure that the $ n_1 $ activations originating from the $ r^{th} $ input are increasingly (decreasingly) monotonic and that any of the following neurons, where the output of the activation functions generated by the $ r^{th} $ input is considered as part of the input, must also be increasingly monotonic.
 This idea of this procedure is illustrated in Figure \ref{fig:monokan_scheme}, which provides an example of a partial monotonic KAN.

-On the other hand, as mentioned in \citep{Liu2024KAN:Networks}, in practice, instead of considering the activation value of the $(l+1,j)$ node as just the sum of the post-activations of each spline $\varphi_{l,j,i}$, it is calculated as the weighted sum of the splines plus the output of a basis function $\mathbf{b}$, which can be given by one of the standard activation functions such as Sigmoid or SiLU, evaluated at each pre-activation $x_{l,i}$.
-Therefore, Eq. \eqref{eq:post_activation} is transformed to
+On the other hand, as mentioned in \citep{Liu2024KAN:Networks}, the activation value of the $(l+1,j)$ node is not computed merely as a sum of spline outputs of the previous layer, but rather as a combination of spline transformations and a standard activation function.
+Specifically, each activation $\phi_{l,j,i}$ is defined as a linear combination of a spline $\varphi_{l,j,i}$ and a base activation function $\mathbf{b}$ (e.g., Sigmoid or SiLU), both evaluated at the pre-activation $x_{l,i}$.
+This construction is visually detailed in Figure~\ref{fig:example_simple_KAN}, where the roles of $\varphi_{l,j,i}$ and $\mathbf{b}$, as well as their respective weights $\omega^\varphi_{l,j,i}$ and $\omega^b_{l,j,i}$, are explicitly depicted.
+Therefore, Eq.~\eqref{eq:post_activation} is transformed into: